The-Marcy-Lab-School/se-unit-6/lesson-2-fetch_api/practice/solutions.md

 };
 ```

-**Exercise 7:**.
+**Extra Practice:**.
 See the answers for [2.
 Fetching a resource](https://developers.google.com/web/ilt/pwa/lab-fetch-api) within the Google developer lab.